 What is Zinc Carbonate?

-Zinc carbonate is a white crystalline powder occurs naturally as granular or earthy masses.
-It is referred as smithsonite or calamine or zinc spar.
-In pure form it is colourless, transparent but more frequently coloured by the presence of iron, manganese, copper, etc. The ore smithsonite sometimes called “dry bones” contains theoretically 52 percent of metallic zinc.
+Zinc carbonate is a white crystalline powder that occurs naturally as granular or earthy masses.
+It is referred to as smithsonite or calamine or zinc spar.
+In pure form, it is colourless and transparent but more frequently coloured by the presence of iron, manganese, copper, etc. The ore smithsonite sometimes called “dry bones”, contains theoretically 52 percent of metallic zinc.

 |Stability||Stable but incompatible with acids|

 |Melting point||~1970 °C|